 In Figure 10, you can also see that at around 10:10AM something started impacting disk waits, CPU, PLE, and page reads, causing them to deviate from the normal business hours level.
 Time to investigate!

 Figure 10: Displaying a Custom Baseline on the Performance Advisor Dashboard

-From here you can highlight the range and Jump To other areas like Top SQL, Processes or the Event Manager Calendar to diagnose the root cause.
+From here you can highlight the range and Jump To other areas like Top SQL or Processes to diagnose the root cause.

 There are many other use cases like this for custom baselines.
 Here are a few:

 You can create as many custom baselines as you want, and edit them at any time by clicking the build button to the right of the dropdown.
 For multi-metric charts, you can change the default metric shown without editing the baseline by right-clicking it in the legend.